Release Management Concepts

 Changes in content or configuration required by a content model change or configuration model change introduced by a release.

-Changes in content of configuration required by a content model change or configuration model change introduced by a new version of Hippo CMS or a new version of a plugin.
+Changes in content of configuration required by a content model change or configuration model change introduced by a new version of Bloomreach Experience Manager or a new version of a plugin.